Gatheru-rose/rose_bioinformatics_intern/Milestones.md

   3. Gaining essential skills in programming languages like [R](https://datacarpentry.org/genomics-r-intro/) necessary for genome data analysis.

  **Milestone:** Advance in my research career by acquiring fellowships and opportunities.

-**Steps to achieve the milestones**
+  1. Engage and participate in different workshops and seminars related to genomics research.

- 1. Learn syntax of programming languages.
+  2. Interact with different scientists especially bioinformatics scientists so as to get mentorship and learn from them.

- 2. Learn skills in programming languages such as python, R and Linux from available resources that are useful in genomics and bioinformatics.
+  3. Enhance my knowledge in genomics by reading scientific journals and papers.
- 3. Go through online programs that provide skills on genomic data analysis using bioinformatics tools.
+---